 - Proof of funds and relationship evidence, if requested

 Avoid a long open end.
 If you hope to visit two or three nearby countries, show a final flight that leaves Schengen and lands back in India within your leave window.
 Keep hotel nights modest.
 Officers expect family visitors to spend most nights at the host’s address.
-A dummy ticket here provides the exact dated proof without disrupting family plans.

 Classic Tourism: Copenhagen Plus One More City